What is special about Brown University’s Biostatistics Department?

 What type of coursework preparation do I need?
 What type of undergraduate degree do I need?

 We do not require a specific type of undergraduate degree, and indeed we encourage applications from students with a variety of academic backgrounds.
-Course work in advanced calculus, linear algebra, and probability using calculus are desirable.
+Course work in advanced calculus, linear algebra, and probability using calculus are expected.

 What are the requirements for foreign applicants?